awsdocs/amazon-api-gateway-developer-guide/doc_source/getting-started-with-private-integration.md

    1. Optionally, give a description of the VPC link in the **Description** text area\.

-   1. Choose a network load balancer from the **Target NLB** drop\-down list\.
+   1. Choose a Network Load Balancer from the **Target NLB** drop\-down list\.

-      You must have the network load balancer already created in the region you chose for the network load balancer to be present in the list\.
+      You must have the Network Load Balancer already created in the region you chose for the Network Load Balancer to be present in the list\.

    1. Choose **Create** to start creating the VPC link\.